Zeng-Han/hallucination-detection-literature/README.md

 ### Others

 - **Do I Know This Entity?
 Knowledge Awareness and Hallucinations in Language Models** ![](https://img.shields.io/badge/ICLR2025-blue)
-  - Use SAEs to find the "entity recognition" direction (not understandable)
+  - Use SAEs to find the "entity recognition" direction (not understandable).

 ## Related Topics

-### Hallucination in LVLMs
+### Hallucination in Large Vision-Language Models

 Hallucination Detection for LVLMs emphasizes visual tokens' importance, i.e., the misalignment between textual outputs and input images.